 Modernizing Corporate Identity

-Expanding Beyond Original Business Model
+Expanding Beyond the Original Business Model

 Distancing From Negative Associations